Credit Transfer Process

 - Students must complete the VCU Education Abroad application and registration process.

-- Once a student is approved, VCU Education Abroad will register them for a 12 credit STUA placeholder course, or a 6 credit STUA course in the summer.
+- Once a student is approved, VCU Education Abroad will register them for a 12 credit STUA placeholder course during the semester, or a 6 credit STUA course in the summer.
 The STUA course does not generate VCU tuition but serves as a placeholder that allows study abroad students to maintain their VCU student status and gives them access to their financial aid, institutional scholarships, e-services, the VCU library, and their VCU email.

 - Courses already listed in the pre-approved courses database do not require additional approval, as long as the approval has been made within the last five years.